Blues KO Sharks in Game 6, reach first Final since '70

 However, St. Louis’ Brayden Schenn quashed those hopes six minutes later when he buried a rebound for the power-play goal that snapped his goal drought at 13 games.
 Tyler Bozak and Ivan Barbashev iced the game with third-period goals.

-St. Louis won the last three games in the series, all coming after their controversial Game 3 overtime loss in which the winning goal was scored despite an obvious hand-pass.
-That game appeared to galvanize the team, even if they outwardly shrugged it off at the time.
+St. Louis won the last three games in the series, all coming after their controversial Game 3 overtime loss in which the winning goal was scored despite an obvious hand pass.
+That game appeared to galvanize the Blues, even if they outwardly shrugged it off at the time.

-“My feeling was if we’re going to win the next game we were going to win the series because we took that road,” Perron said.
+“My feeling was if we’re going to win the next gamem we were going to win the series because we took that road,” Perron said.
 “I’m glad we approached it that way.”

 The Blues outscored the Sharks 12-2 in the final three games.

-Note: EditorsNote: rewords fifth graf; adds “rookie” in seventh graf